buildpacks-community/kpack/rfcs/0000-buildpack-resource.md

 ## Outcome:

 Allow Buildpacks within kpack to be managed independently of other buildpacks with their own unique update cadence with a new ClusterBuildpack/Buildpack resource or directly within the (Cluster)Builder resource.
-This enables the the ClusterStore to be eventually removed.
+This enables the ClusterStore to be eventually removed.

 ## Actions to take: